kaki123/faceMatch/README.md

 # # faceMatch
 # Task to be done in frontend :
   1) Create category selection menu
+  2) Give the import photo button functionality on the home page
+  3) Give the download button functionality on the results page

 # Task to be done in backend :
   1) save the trained model and export to a Pickle File